capital-G/supercollider-wiki/Installing-SuperCollider-from-source-on-Ubuntu.md

 {VOSIM.ar(Impulse.ar(100), 500, 3, 0.99)}.play
 ```

 You should hear a buzzing sound.
 If you don't, double check and attempt the instructions again.

+## Uninstalling the sc3-plugins
-To undo the build you just did, from within **sc3-plugins**, run the following:
+To uninstall the sc3-plugins, from the **sc3-plugins/build** directory, run the following:
 ```
-make uninstall
+sudo make uninstall
 ```

-# Getting Help
+# Getting help
-If you still don't have any luck, ask a question [here](http://new-supercollider-mailing-lists-forums-use-these.2681727.n2.nabble.com/SuperCollider-Users-New-Use-this-f2676391.html), providing as much information as you can.
+If you still don't have any luck with the above, ask a question [here](http://new-supercollider-mailing-lists-forums-use-these.2681727.n2.nabble.com/SuperCollider-Users-New-Use-this-f2676391.html), providing as much information as you can.